Michelle Obama: Life's 'greatest honor' was being first lady

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-The first lady also praised American diversity “as not a threat to who we are” but as what “makes us who we are.”
+The first lady also praised the “glorious diversity” of people of all faiths, colors and creeds in America as “not a threat to who we are” but as what “makes us who we are.”
+The comment seemed a rebuke of President-elect Donald Trump, who criticized Mexicans, Muslims and others throughout his presidential campaign.

-And she invoked her husband’s campaign message, urging young people to “lead by example, with hope, never fear.”
+“To the young people out there, do not ever let anyone make you feel like you don’t matter or like you don’t have a place in our American story, because you do,” Mrs. Obama said.
+“And you have a right to be exactly who you are.”

+She urged them to get ready to add their voices to the national conversation and “stand up for our proud American values.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.